ctsuu/GPSD_Time_Service/README.md

 The NTP service is designed to solve the Latency, Jitter, Wobble and Accuracy problems for the time services.
 Latency is delay from a time measurement until a report on it arrivs where it is needed.
 Jitter is short-term variation in latency.
 Wobble is a jitter-like variation that is long compareed to typical measurement periods.
 Accuracy is the traceable offset from 'true' time as defined by a national standard institute.

+## Connect the GPS to the Raspberry 4 Board

+Pin connections:

+    GPS PPS to RPi pin 12 (GPIO 18)
+    GPS VIN to RPi pin 2 or 4
+    GPS GND to RPi pin 6
+    GPS RX to RPi pin 8
+    GPS TX to RPi pin 10

 ## Install GPSD, NTP, Chronyd

 In order to make high-quality time available for the sub-systems on my network, I am going to use GPS receiver as the reference clocks to build the system.
 GPSD use the 1 PPS pulse delivered by Garmin GPS 19x receiver to discipline (correct) a local NTP instance.
 The concept is just by timestamping the arrival of the first character in the first character in the report on each fix and correcting for a relatively small fix latency composed of fix-processing and RS232 transmission time.
 I use the Rs-232 control line (the Carrier Detect) to ship the 1PPS edge of second to the host system.
 Satellite top-of-second loses some accuracy on the way down due mainly to variable delays in the ionosphere; processing overhead in the GPS receiver itself adds a bit more latency, and the local host detecting that pulse adds more latency and jitter.
 But it's still often accurate to on the order of 1uSec. .